 My main research interest is the ecology and evolution of interspecific interactions, mainly parasitism and mutualism.
 Since my undergraduation I have been studying the interaction between mistletoes (Struthanthus flexicaulis) and host trees, as well as its effects on the plant communities of Cangas (ferruginous rupestrian fields).
 Published results from these researches can be found here and here.

-Currently, my focus is on ecological network topologies and its underlying mechanisms.
-In my Ph.D. research, I used the integrative hypothesis of specialization to derive a mechanism able to shape interaction networks into the most common topologies.
+My Ph.D. thesis was focused on ecological network topologies and its underlying mechanisms.
+In my Ph.D research, I used the integrative hypothesis of specialization to derive a mechanism able to shape interaction networks into the most common topologies.
 The second chapter of my thesis was aimed at explaining the emergence of nestedness in ecological networks.
 I hope it will be published soon as a paper, but in the meanwhile, you can read a pre-print.